 Prior to the event, all attendees will be asked to self-attest that they are either fully vaccinated against COVID-19 or will have a negative COVID-19 test result within 72 hours of attending the conference.
 If an attendee does not meet these criteria, they may not attend the event.
 This is a self-attestation (attendees should not submit supporting documentation).

 Stay Safe Together

-Any attendee who has tested positive for COVID-19 within 14 days of attending the event, has COVID-19 related symptoms, or for any reason believes they have been exposed to COVID-19, should not attend the conference, including if these conditions emerge while they are in Fort Lauderdale.
+Any attendee who has tested positive for COVID-19 within 14 days of attending the event or has COVID-19 related symptoms, should not attend the conference, including if these conditions emerge while they are in Fort Lauderdale.
+Any attendee who believes they may have been exposed to COVID-19 should follow the current CDC guidance.
 In addition, ARA may immediately remove or prohibit an attendee from in-person activities at the conference if they exhibit symptoms associated with COVID-19, or if fail to comply with any safety procedures stipulated by ARA or the event venue.

 Registration Refund Policy

 Requests for refunds should be submitted to email@example.com by December 15.
 A refund of the conference fee, minus a $100 processing fee, will be given for cancellations received by that date.
 No refunds will be granted for requests received after this date.
 Please note that refunds will not be given for no-shows.

 Substitution of registrations is permitted prior to the conference.
 Only one substitution is permitted per original registrant.
 The individual submitting the substitution request is responsible for updating any contact information.
 Requests for substitutions should be submitted to firstname.lastname@example.org by January 5.
 No substitutions will be accepted after this date.